larytet-go/perimeter81/README.md

 Time series data base, custom C code: **this is not achievable in 3 hours of coding**

-## Assumptions II
+## Assumptions "bottom up"

 * 1TB of RAM, 600KB per sensor means the hard limit of 1M sensors
+* Packet loss is not critical
+* 64 bytes/packet or 64MB/s or 1Gb/s connection
 * 1M packets/s for the time budget 1ms/packet Ehernet/UDP will do
-* 64 bytes/packet or 64MB/s or 1Gb/s connection

 300 lines in Go? **isn't it too trivial?**